recursivecodes/simple-socket-fn-logger/README.md

 ### Pre-compiled

-Download the JAR file, place it in a directory and run the JAR (requires Java 11 JDK installed).
+Download the [latest release](https://github.com/recursivecodes/simple-socket-fn-logger/releases), place it in a directory and run the JAR (requires Java 11 JDK installed).
 See [Running The Server](#running-the-server).

 ### Compiling